xuzhg/WebApiSample/AspNetCore3x/AspNetCoreOData3x/readme.md

 ## Functionalities

-Only the following functiionalities are added:
+Only the following functionalities are added in the sample project:

 1. Query ~/Customers
 2. Query ~/Customers({id})